-- As a student of Theatre Studies you will explore a wide variety of theatrical texts, including: Our Country's Good by Timerlake Wertenbaker and A Servant to Two Masters by Carlo Goldoni. - Students will undertake a practical exploration of various different theatical practioners and theatre-makers, including: Frantic Assembly, Antonin Artaud, Steven Berkoff, Bertolt Brecht and Konstantin Stanislavski. - Students will regularly experience live theatre performances as part of the course.
+- As a student of Theatre Studies you will explore a wide variety of theatrical texts, including: Our Country's Good by Timerlake Wertenbaker and Hedda Gabler by Henrik Ibsen. - Students will undertake a practical exploration of various different theatrical practitioners and theatre-makers, including Frantic Assembly, Antonin Artaud, Steven Berkoff, Bertolt Brecht and Konstantin Stanislavski. - Students will regularly experience live theatre performances as part of the course.
 This is both to inform their appreciation and understanding in preparation for the written exam, but also to aid and abet their practical ideas for devised and scripted performances. - Collaboration and cooperation are essential mediums for a Theatre Studies student.
 Students will be expected to work together when developing a piece of Drama for performance.